GRedComeT/hugo/content/posts/Spring.md

 public interface BeanPostProcessor {
     /**
      * Apply this BeanPostProcessor to the given new bean instance before any bean
-     * initialization callbacks (like InitializingBean&#39;s afterPropertiesSet
+     * initialization callbacks (like InitializingBean's afterPropertiesSet
      * or a custom init-method).
      * The returned bean instance may be a wrapper around the original.
      */